 What are some fun facts about Charles?

 By most accounts, Charles is idiosyncratic.
-The New Yorker reports that, within one biography, he is described as “keenly sensitive to violations of protocol,” “more of an intellectual striver than a genuine intellectual,” and generally out of touch — while at the same time possessed of a “capacious mind,” “elephantine memory,” “emotional intelligence,” and “talent as a consummate diplomat.”
+The New Yorker reports that, in the same biography, he is described as “keenly sensitive to violations of protocol,” “more of an intellectual striver than a genuine intellectual,” and generally out of touch — while at the same time possessed of a “capacious mind,” an “elephantine memory,” “emotional intelligence,” and “talent as a consummate diplomat.”
 He is reportedly the kind of guy who will spam officials and institutions with unsolicited yet detailed feedback (“on matters ranging from school meals and alternative medicine to the brand of helicopters used by British soldiers in Iraq and the plight of the Patagonian toothfish”) scrawled in spidery handwriting — a real “letter to the editor” type.

-What about the queen’s corgis?
+What about the corgis?

 Does everybody have to move now?